i40west/netlify-cms-cloudflare-pages/README.md

 Take the `functions` directory from this repo and add it to your project at the top level. **NOTE:** This means the actual top-level of the project itself, _not_ the top level of your output directory.
 So, if you’re using Hugo, `functions` goes at the top of the project next to `content` and `layouts` and `archetypes` and so forth, _not_ inside the `static` or `assets` directory.

-If you haven’t already installed the Netlify CMS files, take the `static/admin` directory from this repo and add it to your `static` directory (for Hugo) or wherever you add files to be deployed as-is to your site.
+If you haven’t already installed the Decap CMS files, take the `static/admin` directory from this repo and add it to your `static` directory (for Hugo) or wherever you add files to be deployed as-is to your site.
 There are two files under `admin`, a stub HTML file that loads the CMS, and the CMS config file `config.yml`.
 You can change the name of the `admin` directory.

 The config file included here is a starter file only; you need to set this up for your site, which is beyond the scope of these instructions.
-However, you must set `base_url` in this config to the URL of your site (like `https://example.com`).
+However, you must set `base_url` in this config to the URL of your site (like `https://indexedev.com`).
 Setting `auth_endpoint` here is optional because the default path works for the way this repo is set up.

 ### 4. Profit!

 Publish your site and let Cloudflare build it.
 Go to `/admin/` on your site, and you should see a Login with Github button, which should authenticate you to Github and launch the CMS.

-## Credits

-I've included a dark-mode CSS file from [Nats-ji/netlify-cms-dark-mode](https://github.com/Nats-ji/netlify-cms-dark-mode).